 xtr-global.de Listed by dragonforce Ransomware Group

-On May 25, 2026, the ransomware group DragonForce added xtr-global.de to its leak site, confirming that it had exfiltrated internal files from Xchange Technology Rentals, a company that provides IT and audiovisual equipment rental services.
+On May 25, 2026, the ransomware group DragonForce added xtr-global.de to its leak site, claiming that it had exfiltrated internal files from Xchange Technology Rentals, a company that provides IT and audiovisual equipment rental services.

 Public reporting indicates that DragonForce claims to have stolen internal documents during a ransomware incident at the German-based firm.
 The leak-site posting on the onion address hosted by ransomware.live lists Xchange Technology Rentals as a victim, though the exact number of files or their specific contents has not been independently verified in open sources.
 No customer records or consumer personal data have been publicly detailed in the initial posting.
 The company itself has not yet issued a public statement confirming the breach or describing what was taken.